-This is the first of a four-week series on how to make customer service your most effective community broadband marketing tool.
+This is the third of a four-week series on how to make customer service your most effective community broadband marketing tool.

 Last week I talked about the tech prep needed to get your customer service house in order and increase your odds for community broadband success.
 This week we should talk about the business communications prep that’s also needed.
 And as I’ve said repeatedly, this work starts long before the network launches.